 Organization is Key:

-- Create list of scholarships with application requirements either in planner or through online spreadsheet
+- Create a list of scholarships with application requirements either in a planner or through an online spreadsheet.

 Does the Scholarship Application require Letters of Recommendation?

-- Ask early: at least 4-6 weeks before deadline
+- Ask early: at least 4-6 weeks before the deadline.

 - Be prepared to provide your reference with information about the scholarship and your application including the due date you need the letter, how to turn in the letter, as well as the personal highlights you'd like them to note in the letter.